A topological characterization of symplectic fillings of Seifert 3-manifolds: Introduction

-\begin{remark} A family of minimal symplectic fillings of Seifert $3$-manifolds that cannot be obtained by a sequence of rational blowdowns was first provided by L.~Starkston in ~\cite{Sta2}.
+\begin{remark} A family of minimal symplectic fillings of Seifert $3$-manifolds that cannot be obtained by a sequence of rational blowdowns were first provided by L.~Starkston in ~\cite{Sta2}.
 Starkston's examples have $N_S=2$ with $b=n+2$.
-Hence, we can recover Starkston's result using Theorem~\ref{thm1} above. \end{remark}
+Hence, we easily recover Starkston's result using Theorem~\ref{thm1} above. \end{remark}

+\begin{remark} In Theorem \ref{thm1} and Theorem \ref{thm2} above, the term `\emph{a sequence of rational blowdowns}' means that there is a sequence $W_i$ $(0\leq i \leq n_0)$ of minimal symplectic fillings of $(Y,\xi_{can})$ starting from the minimal resolution $W_{n_0}$ with $W_{0}\cong W$, and each $W_{i-1}$ is obtained from $W_i$ by rationally blowing down $G_i$, which is a negative definite star-shaped plumbing of $2$-spheres symplectically embedded in $W_i$.
+Hence, in general, we cannot find the plumbing graph $G_i$ in the dual resolution graph of the minimal resolution.
+However, if we allow blowing-ups from the resolution graph of the minimal resolution as in the quotient surface singularity cases ~\cite{CPS}, the plumbing graph $G_i \subset W_i$ can be found in most cases. \end{remark}